How to Clean and Care for a Straw Hat

 Wipe with a Cleaning Solution

 Make a solution of a few drops of mild dishwashing liquid and water.
-Wet a soft cloth, and test a small area of the hat to make sure the water doesn't cause any adverse effects.
+Wet a soft cloth so it is barely damp, and test a small area of the hat to make sure the water doesn't cause any adverse effects.
 Once you know it's safe, wipe the hat in a circular pattern to avoid damaging the straw.
 Finish by wiping with a clean cloth dipped in water, and then use a clean dry cloth to soak up the excess water.

 Treating Stains on Straw Hats